 SIMCoach Games has developed several free game apps to provide you with a better understanding of what is required as a construction worker.
 Type "simcoach games" in your apps search feature, or visit the SIMcoach website, to see the games available.

-An example of games available is Future Road Builders.
-This app allows a user to explore a career in highway construction.
-This free game allows you to interact with each phase of a virtual highway construction project and learn about the skills needed to be a construction professional.
+Another place to see the games is the Future Road Builders Skills Arcade.
+These free game allows you to interact inmany construction different construction activities, earn badeges, and learn about the skills needed to be a construction professional.

-Another game for individuals to play, build, and learn more about construction is Ground Up Construction, which provides an introduction to commercial building.
+For example, Ground Up Construction introduces you to commercial building construction.
 Follow the plans to build everything from convenience stores to skyscrapers.

 The PDF document below provides a general overview of the key salaried positions that are generally available within a construction company and a listing of the various trades.